The 5 Marketing Books That Should Be on Your Summer Reading List

 There is quite a bit of controversy about reading business books during a vacation.
 Some people would rather quiet their mind, while others maintain a regular reading habit throughout the year, regardless of their activities.

-Assuming you want to sharpen your marketing skills this summer, here are a few suggestions in no particular order.
+Assuming you want to sharpen your marketing skills this summer, here are a few suggestions.

 But what if the purpose of marketing was to create value, not for sales, but for customers?
 And what if businesses could monetize that value through the use of owned media?
 It is hard to predict the future of marketing, but one thing is for sure: you need to look at the impact of marketing holistically, not just at the results of individual campaigns.